Should Mendix be used in 2025?

 How much does Mendix cost?

-Starter Plan: Starting at $750 per month, this plan is aimed at small businesses and teams looking to get started quickly with a low-code environment.
-It includes basic features, limited user and application capacity, and standard support.
+Starter package: from €750 per month, this package targets small businesses and teams wishing to get started quickly with a low-code environment.
+It includes basic functionality, limited user and application capacity, and standard support.

-Pro Plan: For approximately $1,500 per month, this plan is suitable for medium-sized businesses or agencies requiring advanced features such as API integration, more granular user management, and priority support.
+Formula Pro: for around €1,500 per month, this package is suited to medium-sized companies or agencies requiring advanced features such as API integration, finer-grained user management and priority support.

-What are the key features of Mendix?
+What are Mendix's key features?

 Is it reliable and secure?